BlueBrain/nexus/src/main/paradox/docs/api/admin/admin-orgs-api.md

 Any resources in the system might be protected using an **access token**, provided by the HTTP header `Authorization: Bearer {access_token}`.
 Visit @ref:[Authentication](../iam-service-api.md) in order to learn more about how to retrieve an access token.

+@@@ note { .tip title="Running examples with Postman" }

+The simplest way to explore our API is using [Postman](https://www.getpostman.com/apps).
+Once downloaded, import the [organizations collection](../assets/organization-postman.json).

+If your deployment is protected by an access token:

+Edit the imported collection -> Click on the `Authorization` tab -> Fill the token field.

+@@@

 ## Create an organization